nico-bertoli/nico-bertoli.github.io/_posts/2024-06-01-MazeGenerator.md

 {% include embed.html url="https://www.youtube.com/embed/gEkphmxIJFs?si=xmx1xTNVMObcXUTd" %}

----
-This program allows you to generate a maze:

-• Size can be customized.
+• Maze size can be customized

-• 3 algorithms can be used: Randomized DFS, Kruskal's alg, Wilson's alg.
+• Generation can occur trough three algorithms: Randomized DFS, Kruskal's alg, Wilson's alg.

-• "Live generation" allows you to see the algorithms in action, but constraints you to smaller mazes
+• Turning on "Live generation" you can see the algorithms in action

-• "Not live generation" allows you to generate larger mazes (note: for huge mazes, a few tens of seconds may be required to complete the generation, depending on your hardware)
+• Turning off "Live generation" you can generate larger mazes at higer speed